tbensky/iCanText/README.md

  - Swipe left for a backspace
  - Double swipe down to toggle UPPER/lower case

- With iCanText, you can finally say to yourself "I can text!"

 ## 📖 The story behind iCanText